steets250/wi21-cse110-lab4/part1/part1.md

-1. Variable i is only scoped to the for loop, so undefined will be printed.
+1. Variable i is declared in the scope of the function discountPrices, so it is accessible by the print statement.
+The value 3 will be printed for the given input.
-2. Variable discountedPrice is only scoped to the for loop, so undefined will be printed.
+2. Variable discountedPrice is declared in the scope of the function discountPrices, so it is accessible by the print statement.
+The value 150 will be printed for the given input.
-3. Variable finalPrice will be printed because it is declared in the same method in which it is printed.
+3. Variable finalPrice is declared in the scope of the function discountPrices, so it is accessible by the print statement.
+The value 150 will be printed for the given input.
 4. The function will return [50, 100, 150].
 For each element in the prices array, it is multiplied by one minus the discount (in this case, still 0.5).
-That price is then rounded to the nearest hundredth and added to the returned array.
+That price is then rounded to the nearest hundredth and added to the returned array, all of which have the proper scope to be returned by the function.

-5. Variable i is only scoped to the for loop, so undefined will be printed.
+5. Variable i is only scoped to the for loop, so an error will occurr.
-6. Variable discountedPrice is only scoped to the for loop, so undefined will be printed.
+6. Variable discountedPrice is only scoped to the for loop, so an error will occurr.
 7. Variable finalPrice will be printed because it is declared in the same method in which it is printed.
+The value pr
 8. The function will return [50, 100, 150].
 It behaves the same way as the previously described function.
+The value 150 will be printed for the given input.

-9. Variable i is only scoped to the for loop, so undefined will be printed.
+9. Variable i is only scoped to the for loop, so an error will occurr.
-10. Variable discountedPrice is only scoped to the for loop, so undefined will be printed.
+10. Variable discountedPrice is only scoped to the for loop, so an error will occurr.
-11. Variable finalPrice is a constant, so its originally assigned value will be printed.
+11. Variable finalPrice is a constant, so an error will occurr when its value is changed later on in the function.

 13. A. student.name
 13. B. student['Grad Year']